Structured building cabling

 Conventionally structured cabling with enhanced flexibility

-The right solution - depending on the requirements and the demands placed on your building network
+Choose the best option depending on the specific requirements and demands placed on your building network.

 Structured building cabling with increased flexibility in the spatial layout of workplaces